pochyn/OperatingSystems/README.md

 # OperatingSystems

-Assignments for CSC384 in University of Toronto (UofT).
-I used started codes, provided by course instructors, as well as my own code to finish assignments.
-There are some minor bugs.
+Assignments for one of the courses of University of Toronto (UofT).
+I used starter codes, provided by course instructors, as well as my code to finish them.

+-- work with kernel
+-- analyze and work with threads
+-- learnt how physical and virtual memory works in computers